I used to have a straight path to the kind

 But I’m a big boy now with bills, and bad credit,

-and deadlines and a fiancé
+and deadlines and an ex-wife

 and there’s no reason we can’t just smile,